lindsaygelle/goheader/README.md

 # Goheader

 Goheader is a small, focused [Go](https://github.com/golang/go) library that makes HTTP headers simple to define, compose and write.
-Instead of putting string literals all over your code, you use strongly named constructors (NewContentTypeHeader, NewAcceptHeader, NewStrictTransportSecurityHeader and many more) to build headers in a consistent way.
-A simple Header type is used to define a name, values and whether or not it is applicable.
-WriteHeaders then uses this to apply it to http.ResponseWriter.
+Instead of putting string literals all over your code, you use strongly named constructors (`NewContentTypeHeader`, `NewAcceptHeader`, `NewStrictTransportSecurityHeader` and many more) to build headers in a consistent way.
+A simple Header type is used to define a name, values and whether or not it is applicable. `WriteHeaders` then uses this to apply it to `http.ResponseWriter`.
 If you know the header you want, there's a constructor for it.
 If you need more than one value, add them in.
 If you want to keep things tidy, collect headers into a slice and write them all at once.

 ![Goheader](https://repository-images.githubusercontent.com/398801126/5de79de0-f8f1-4c15-83bb-be249a772b01)